Online Marketing Degree Programs

 Interested in learning a more digital approach?
 Check out digital marketing programs.

 B.A. in Marketing

 In this B.A. program, you will cover basic knowledge and skills for developing, promoting, distributing, and selling.

 - Consumer Behavior

-Advanced business concepts with a focus on marketing management and marketing research
+Learn advanced business concepts.
+You will focus on marketing management and marketing research.

 - Product Life Cycle